 - (2) Amounts shown in this column reflect the long-term equity award(s) granted to each director in 2018.
 Amounts shown in this column for Ms. Bianchini and Mr. Epstein include long-term equity awards granted to them in connection with joining the Board of Directors on February 26, 2018 and February 22, 2018, respectively.
 The amounts in this column represent the aggregate grant date fair value of RSU awards computed in accordance with ASC 718 based on the assumptions set forth in note 9 to the Company's 2018 audited financial statements. - (3) Represents charitable gifts matched by the TEGNA Foundation pursuant to the TEGNAMatch program.
 The TEGNAMatch program matches eligible gifts made by Company employees and directors up to an aggregate of \$10,000 a year.
-Gifts must be made to eligible organizations, including tax exempt charitable organizations, tax exempt hospitals or medical centers, and tax-exempt colleges, universities, graduate or professional schools, engineering or technical institutions and public and private preschools, elementary and secondary schools in the U.S. and its territories.
-(4) For the 2017-2018 director compensation period, Ms. Ness and Ms. Witmer each deferred all payments she received in the form of cash and restricted stock units and - (4) For the 2017-2018 director compensation period, Ms. Ness and Ms. Witmer each deferred all payments she received in the form of cash and restricted stock units and Mr. McGee and Mr. Shapiro each deferred all payments he received in the form of restricted stock units.
-For the 2018-2019 director compensation period, Mr. McGee and Ms. Witmer each deferred all payments he or she received in the form of cash and restricted stock units and Mr. Elias and Mr. Shapiro each deferred all payments he received in the form of restricted stock units.
+Gifts must be made to eligible organizations, including tax exempt charitable organizations, tax exempt hospitals or medical centers, and tax-exempt colleges, universities, graduate or professional schools, engineering or technical institutions and public and private preschools, elementary and secondary schools in the U.S. and its territories. - (4) For the 2017-2018 director compensation period, Ms. Ness and Ms. Witmer each deferred all payments she received in the form of cash and restricted stock units and Mr. McGee and Mr. Shapiro each deferred all payments he received in the form of restricted stock units.
+For the 2018-2019 director compensation period, Mr. McGee and Ms. Witmer each deferred all payments he or she received in the form of cash and restricted stock units and Mr. Elias and Mr. Shapiro each deferred all payments he received in the form of cash and restricted stock units and Mr. Elias and Mr. Shapiro each deferred all payments he received in the form of cash and restricted stock units.